jisc-services/Public-Documentation/PublicationsRouter/sword-out/pubrouter-xml/README.md

 ## Overview

-Two XML Schemas have been defined for the purpose of sending article metadata to Eprints and Dspace repositories that have been "RIOXX enabled" through the installation of their respective RIOXX plugin / patch (which were developed and enhanced with Jisc funding).
+Two XML Schemas have been defined for the purpose of sending article metadata to Eprints and Dspace repositories that are "RIOXX enabled" through the installation of their respective RIOXX plugin / patch (which were developed and enhanced with Jisc funding).
 This enables maximum information harvested by PubRouter to be passed on to these repositories.

 The two schemas build upon elements from industry standard schemas: